lumapps/design-system/demo/angularjs/components/dropdown/doc.md

 # Dropdown

-**Use dropdown to present multiple actions in a small area.
-Dropdown are common used for contextual menus and in form selects.**
+**Dropdowns present multiple actions in a small area.**

-## Dropdown for menu

-Trigger a dropdown with a button.
-Dropdown can have divider, icons, user picture and thumbnail.
+Dropdowns are commonly used for contextual menus and in form selects.
+They can contain dividers, icons, a user picture and a thumbnail.

+## Open dropdown with a button

 <demo-block component="dropdown" partial="default" has-theme-switcher="false"></demo-block>

 ## Open dropdown on target

-Dropdown can be triggered on a target item.

 <demo-block component="dropdown" partial="target" has-theme-switcher="false"></demo-block>